ChriSuh10/Steganography/README.md

+# Steganography
-# Simple steganography program to hide messages or images in the least-significant-bits of the red, green, and blue pixels of a provided image.
+A Java class to hide messages in the least-significant-bits of the red, green, and blue pixels of a provided image.
+## Getting Started
+Simply download the zip file and add the unzipped contents to the folder in which you want to utilize this functionality